Form elements do not have associated labels

 - Always add the label, then the input for Inputs, Text area and Select.

-- DON'T cut and paste labels and inputs.
+- DO NOT cut and paste labels and inputs.

 - Give the labels a CSS class if you want to design them.